LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
-* '...play ch 1st' plays the station with key=1, not the first entry.
+* '...play ch xx' does not fit together with 'play ch list'.
+It's the wrong address.
 * '...date show' shows +-offset for a negative offset and lack a zero.
 * The timesync of DAB switch intern to FM.
 The uncertainty of FM is +/- 200ms and DAB is a stratum2 with +/- 40ms.
 * There is something wrong with the API and the internal timesync.
 That does not fit together.